Energy Transmission

 AltaLink: Ensuring Reliability While Enabling New Generation

-AltaLink’s investment in the transmission grid provides the essential capacity needed as the province of Alberta moves to a renewable energy future.
+AltaLink’s investment in the transmission grid provides the essential capacity needed to ensure that Albertans have access to safe, reliable and cost-effective energy for years to come. as the province of Alberta moves to a renewable energy future.
 With the energization of the South Foothills transmission project and the Foothills Area transmission development, AltaLink completed much-needed links to deliver wind-generated electricity across the province.
 AltaLink’s 350-kilometer Western Alberta Transmission Line was the first in-service direct current line in Alberta, adding 1,000 megawatts of capacity to Alberta’s electric system with the ability to increase it to 4,000 megawatts.
 With construction underway on the Central East Transfer-Out Project and the recent energization of the Vauxhall Area Transmission Development, AltaLink continues to provide the essential capacity as Alberta’s generation resources continue to evolve.

 BHE U.S. Transmission: Joint Ventures